nfonrose/RadioLiveALaCarte/rlalc-backend-media-capture-service/PROMPTS.md

 > 5. **Development environment**
 The interface of the API should go into `IRLALCMediaCaptureServiceManagementAPIService` and the implementation The Recording description is already implemented with `ProgramDescriptorDTO`.

+## -------------------------------------------------------------------------------------------------------------------

+### ----------------------------
+Request — Add API endpoint to expose current planning and scheduled jobs

+Goal:
+Add a GET /planning/current endpoint that returns:

+The planning currently loaded from the configuration file, and

+All Quartz jobs currently scheduled (including runtime or test one-shots).

+Junie request:

+Junie, please implement the following feature:

+Modify the interfaces:

+IRLALCMediaCaptureServiceManagementAPIService

+RLALCMediaCaptureServiceManagementAPIServiceImpl

+Add a REST endpoint:

+@GET
+@Path("/planning/current")
+@Produces(MediaType.APPLICATION_JSON)
+Response getCurrentPlanning();

+Inside the implementation, gather:

+The list of recordings from the current planning loader (IMediaCapturePlanningLoader).

+The currently scheduled Quartz jobs from the Quartz Scheduler (you can inject or obtain it from the service layer).

+Return a JSON object:

+{
+"loadedPlanning": [ ...ProgramDescriptorDTO... ],
+"scheduledJobs": [
+{ "jobKey": "...", "nextFireTime": "...", "streamName": "...", ... }
+]
+}

+Annotate properly with Swagger (@Operation, @ApiResponse).

+If the scheduler cannot be reached, return a PrtTechnicalRuntimeException with a meaningful message (it will be mapped by Jersey exception mechanism)